Unveilling Switzerland’s Mountain Magic in 5 days

 DAY 4 AFTERNOON: ZURICH

 Lunch in Zurich? yes, why not, and I jumped on the next train from Interlaken.
 Seriously, who just pops over to Zurich for lunch? me apparently.
-2 hours later I was in the private bank capital of the world, and it seemed, severely underdressed 😂
+2 hours later I was in the private bank capital of the world.

 DAY 5: ALTESCH GLACIER & GENEVA